Hellorin/MongoQL-kotlin-explorer/README.md

 # MongoQL-springboot-maven-plugin

 ## Purpose
-In a nutshell, the purpose of this tool is to generate at *compile-time* the nut and bolt to easily explore a MongoDB database/collection.
+In a nutshell, the purpose of this tool is expose a GraphQL interface on a MongoDB database/collection.

 ## How to use
 Please refer to [its readme](https://github.com/Hellorin/MongoQL-core) for the initial setup of MongoDB data.